An Annotation-based Approach for Finding Bugs in Neural Network Programs: How works

 To encode arbitrary \An{objs} annotations (\autoref{sec:annotations-generators}), \annotest first builds strategies for the annotations of each user-written custom generator function, as if it was testing the generator; then, it combines them to build a new strategy that follows the generator's implementation to output the actual generated objects--- used as inputs for the function under test.

-To encode \An{@require} annotations (preconditions), \annotest uses Hypothesis's \Py{assume} function. \iflong For instance, line~\autoref{l:hy:assume} in \autoref{lst:motivational1_hypothesis} shows an example of using \Py{assume}.
-In a Hypothesis parametric test, an \Py{assume} must occur exactly before calling the function whose arguments it constrains.
-Since function \Py{DenseNet} is called on line~\autoref{l:hy:densenet}, \Py{assume} occurs on line~\autoref{l:hy:assume}. \fi When test-case generation reaches an \Py{assume}, it checks whether its Boolean argument evaluates to true: if it does, generation continues as usual; if it does not, the current test input is discarded, and the process restarts with a new test.
+To encode \An{@require} annotations (preconditions), \annotest uses Hypothesis's \Py{assume} function.
+When test-case generation reaches an \Py{assume}, it checks whether its Boolean argument evaluates to true: if it does, generation continues as usual; if it does not, the current test input is discarded, and the process restarts with a new test.
 Thus, \Py{assume}s can effectively act as filters to further discriminate between test inputs--- a feature that \annotest leverages to enforce precondition constraints where appropriate in a parametric test.
+Line~\ref{l:hy:assume} in \autoref{lst:motivational1_hypothesis} shows an example of using \Py{assume} to encode the running example's precondition (line~\ref{l:an:require} in \autoref{lst:motivational1_annotation}).

 After translating the annotations into suitable test templates, \annotest simply runs Hypothesis on those templates.
 The property-based test-case generator ``runs'' the templates to build unit tests that satisfy the encoded properties; it also runs these unit tests, and reports any failure to the user.
 Hypothesis's output is also \annotest's final output to the user.